 Our Performanc e Target

-68.7% 🛆 >= 75%
+67.5% 🛆 >= 75%

-Unit of Measure: Percent of women registered
+Unit of Measu e: Percent of women registered

-Performance timeline: Apr-Sep 2018
+Performance timeline: Apr-Dec 2018

-Data Source: Panorama System
+D-4- C 0

-Data Source: Panorama System

-\ Target Source: FHA Internal
+Data Source: Panorama System Target Source: FHA Internal

-Notes: The 75% target was established internally at FH for fiscal year 2015/16 and will be retained as the target for
+Notes: The 75% target was established internally at FH for fiscal year 2015/16 and will be retained as the target for fiscal year 2016/17.

-In Fiscal Quarter (FQ) 2 (July to September 2018) of Fiscal Year (FY) 2018/19 (April 2018 to March 2019), 68.3% of women who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
-This rate was 0.8 percentage points below the FQ1 2018/19 rate (April to June 2018) and 6.7 percentage points below the target of 75%.
+In Fiscal Quarter (FQ) 3 (October to December 2018) of Fiscal Year (FY) 2018/19 (April 2018 to March 2019), 64.7% of women who gave birth in FH hospitals were registered with the Best Beginnings program during their pregnancy.
+FQ3 2018/19 is the quarter with the lowest rate since July 2014.
+At 64.7%, the prenatal registration rate for FQ3 2018/19 is 10.3 percentage points below the target of 75.0%.

-Population and Public Health continues working with stakeholders such as GPs and maternity clinics and other community partners to facilitate early registration and awareness of program.
-We are currently exploring contributing factors as well as opportunities to increase prenatal registration in these areas; such as, Facebook campaign.
+Population and Public Health (PPH) continues working with stakeholders such as GPs and maternity clinics and other community partners to facilitate early registration and awareness of program.
+PPH is currently exploring contributing factors as well as opportunities to increase prenatal registration in these areas; such as a Facebook campaign.
 Since 2013, PPH has been encouraging electronic registration through the Fraser Health website (fraserhealth.ca/parenting) and a mobile version of the registration website has been launched.
 Despite current efforts, competing priorities such as the fentanyl overdose crisis have prevented PPH from achieving the prenatal registration target.
-In June, we launched SmartMOM, a text push notification service, that provides pregnant individuals with key health messages according to their gestational age.
-In order to receive this service, women must go through the pre-natal registration page which will hopefully encourage more individuals to register as well as sooner.
+In June 2018, PPH launched SmartMOM, a text push notification service, that provides pregnant individuals with key health messages according to their gestational age.
+In order to receive this service, women must go through the pre-natal registration page which will hopefully encourage more individuals to register sooner.